Life After Death

 Why do we forget our past lives?

-"To create a mechanism of choice, I need to forget the questions of the test, and of course, the answers too.
+"To create a mechanism of free will and choice, I need to forget the questions of the test, and of course, the answers too.
 Besides, if someone remembered they had a different spouse or children, it would be confusing.
 Even though it's somewhere in the consciousness, researchers have found that claustrophobia or various fears come from past lives.
 Hypnosis and regression reveal that people carry remnants from those lives.
 But fundamentally, there's no reason to remember all the past experiences because it would prevent us from living a normal life."

 Is someone who is Jewish today necessarily Jewish in past lives?